SeroRonin/JhinRoR2/README.md

 ## Known Issues
 > Bugs can be reported under Github Issues, or through my Discord: [https://discord.gg/RSs2kA7yRu](https://discord.gg/RSs2kA7yRu)
 * **[Skill]** Ult applies execute damage as an additional instance of damage (this is due to explosions not supporting post-hit pre-damage modifications)
-* **[Item]** Shuriken is triggered very sparsely, rather than on every primary attack.
-Likely due to custom ammo system?

 ## To Do
 * Better Movespeed Buff Icon